 97VJ.
 Recovery of money if s.
 97VI applies

-(1) Where section 97VI applies either party may, subject to subsection (2), recover from the other any amount which, if the EEA had not taken effect, he or she —
+(1) Where section 97VI applies either party may, subject to subsection (2), recover from the other any amount which, if the EEA had not taken effect, the party —

 (a) would have been entitled to receive; or